 MXR utilizes its Constant Headroom Technology for a clean, crystal clear tone.
-We can use this pedal as a clean boost, or to shape the signal with EQ.
-We can even choose to drop the output of the signal if we wanted to.
+We can use this pedal as a clean boost or shape the signal with EQ.
+We can even choose to drop the output of the signal if we want to.

 - Ground Lift: lifts the ground at the Direct Out XLR jack.

 - Pre/Post: determines whether or not the Direct Out signal is affected by control settings.

 So we have ourselves a great unit with some flexibility.
 The MXR M81 Bass Preamp is an awesome pedal and is fully deserving of a spot on this list.

 The Darkglass Electronics Alpha Omega Ultra (link to check the price on Amazon) is a bit more in-depth with its EQ and is boost circuits.

 When it comes to versatility in a bass preamp pedal, the Darkglass Electronics Alpha Omega Ultra is top-of-the-line.